rmunro/active_learning_imagenet/README.md

 ### Writing Exercise

-For the writing exercsie, pretend like you are addressing the customer about what you have implemented and what you are proposing to build.
+For the writing exercise, pretend like you are addressing the customer about what you have implemented and what you are proposing to build.
 You can keep the style casual: assume it's a professional email sent to their technical team, not a formal proposal for their executives.

 First, write a 1-paragraph description of what you implemented in the coding exercise, justifying each decision.
 There are many possible solutions that can be implemented in about 60 minutes, so this is more about your reasoning than your exact strategy.